mtyree18/Engineering_4_Notebook/README.md

 ### Reflection
 The tutorial - although a little slow - was very helpful in teaching me new things to do in onshape that will make future projects go much faster.
+Keyboard shortcuts and new tools helped me learn how to expedite the process of CAD.
+I also am not as limited anymore not what shapes I can create.
+The directions were also very specific on this assignment, so it was easy to follow.